Security & Trust

 Dependency scan - last deploy0 new critical CVEs introduced

-Vuln scan - automatedlast: 4h ago · 0 critical
+Vuln scan - automatedautomated · 0 critical

 Pen test - independent0 criticals · report on request

-Transport security - TLS 1.3 enforced
+Transport security - modern TLS enforced

 AU data residency: Australian regions · patient data: on-prem onlysecurity@secuva.com.au